Package 'cffr'

 Details

-By default, only persons whose role in the DESCRIPTION file of the package is author ("aut") or maintainer ("cre") are considered to be authors of the package.
-The default setting can be controlled via the authors_roles parameter.
-See Details on utils::person() to get additional insights on person roles.
+By default, only persons whose role in the DESCRIPTION file of the package is author ("aut") or maintainer ("cre") are considered package authors.
+The default setting can be controlled via the authors_roles argument.
+See Details on person() for additional information about person roles.

 Value

-A cff list object.
+A cff object.

 See Also